The PLM Insider

-Jyotirmoy Dutta Jyotirmoy Dutta works as a PLM consultant with more than a decade of expertise in PLM Strategy Consulting, Solution Architecting, Offshore Project Management and Technical Leadership.
-He has led several full life-cycle PLM implementations, in the Consumer Products, Electronics & High Tech, … More »
+Jyotirmoy Dutta works as a PLM Lead Consultant at Infosys with more than 13 years of expertise in PLM Strategy Consulting, Solution Architecting, Offshore Project Management and Technical Leadership.
+He has led several full life-cycle PLM implementations, in the Consumer Products, Electronics & … More »

 A couple of months back I was in a meeting with a group of client business process leaders when the topic of idiot proofing their new PLM system came up.
 Pretty interesting discussion ensued for some time which led me to think, read and eventually write about the topic.
 Idiot proofing and more formally fool-proofing essentially means to build products which can be used or operated with very little risk of breakage or failure, by predicting all possible ways that an end-user could misuse it, and designing the product to make such misuse unworkable, or to at least diminish the negative consequences.
 Euphemisms like Hardening, Defensive Programming, Bullet Proofing, Fault Tolerant, Gold-Plating, Human Proofing, Worst Case Scenario Proofing, Robustification also exists which essentially show the equivalent.